ivan-brko/Gamayun/readme.md

 <a name="job-result-report"></a>
 ## Reporting the result of a job
 Results of the jobs are reported to Gamayun over GRPC.
 Gamayun is listening on localhost, port 16656.
-Proto file used for reporting result can be found under resources in the project.
+Proto file used for reporting result can be found under _resources_ in the project.
 The sample project has example scripts which report results to the server.

-To simplify job reports and remove explicit dependency on GRPC for the user of the application, python package will be added which will contain a simple API for reporting results.
-Also, in the future there will be an option to return errors so that error messages get more informative.
-At the moment, nothing should be return in case of error and the job should just timeout.
+There is also an option to return error from the job if something goes wrong.

+If you plan to use Python scripts for gamayun-jobs, there is a ```pip``` package that simplifies writing the script logic.
+Checkout the [GamayunPython package repo](https://github.com/ivan-brko/GamayunPyUtils) or examples in [Gamayun sample configuration repository](https://github.com/ivan-brko/GamayunConfigurationSample).

 <a name="license"></a>
 ## License